Board of Directors

 Learn More

-Oscar is currently the Vice President of the board of directors for Vida Senior Centers, the oldest Hispanic organization in Washington DC.
+Oscar is currently the President of the board of directors for Vida Senior Centers, the oldest Hispanic organization in Washington DC.
 Recruited to Hamel in 2007, Oscar was promoted within a year to Project Manager.
 Within four years, he led the completion of 1,427 units worth nearly $100 million.
 In 2012 he was again promoted, to Director of Business Development.
 Before rising to his current senior role, Oscar served as Director of Preconstruction Services for several years.
 Currently, Oscar is a Vide-President in Hamel Builders Inc.

 Oscar has a passion for affordable, sustainable housing that people can take pride in.
 He is a board member for the Coalition for Non-Profit Housing and Economic Development (CNHED). and is a member of the Program Committee for the Housing Association of Nonprofit Developers (HAND).